Skip to main content

 These could be signs of a serious problem with the back of your eye, which could permanently affect your vision if it's not treated quickly.

-If you can't get an urgent appointment go to the nearest emergency department.
+If you can't get an urgent appointment, contact urgent and emergency care services.

 What happens at your appointment